MethodsAndPractices/vsteam/.docs/Remove-VSTeamAccount.md

 #include "./common/header.md"

-# Remove-TeamAccount
+# Remove-VSTeamAccount

 ## SYNOPSIS
-#include "./synopsis/Remove-TeamAccount.md"
+#include "./synopsis/Remove-VSTeamAccount.md"

 ## SYNTAX

 ```
-Remove-TeamAccount [-Force] [-Level <String>]
+Remove-VSTeamAccount [-Force] [-Level <String>]
 ```

 ## DESCRIPTION
 Clears the environment variables that hold your default project, account and personal access token.
-You have to run Add-TeamAccount again before calling any other functions.
+You have to run Add-VSTeamAccount again before calling any other functions.

 To remove from the Machine level you must be running PowerShell as administrator.